anandkr123/CNN-with-RNN-ImageClassification/README.md

 # CNN-with-RNN-ImageClassification

 1. COIL-100 dataset Challenge is a Kaggle Challenge.
 Image are rotated from 0-360 degress.
-7,200 images of 100 objects-72 poses per object.
+2,160 images of 30 objects-72 poses per object.
 Image(128*128) is divided into 128 horizontal pixel rows that serves as input at continuous 128 time-stamps to a RNN network.
+2. Later, the RNN cell is unrolled in time for prediction of every object.

 LOSS, ACCURACY on training and validation set and predictions on test set